wp-plugins/metronet-profile-picture/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.23 =
+Added a new filter to allow the "Override Avatar" interface to be hidden (and turned on my default).

 = 1.0.22 =
 Added minor update to additional user meta for easier querying (props Solinx)